The Kirkwood-Riseman Polymer Model of Polymer Dynamics is Qualitatively Correct: Rouse and Kirkwood-Riseman Models

 We can now write the equations of motion -- Newton's second law -- for each bead of the Rouse model.
 The drag force on each bead is large.
 On the time scales of interest bead motions are massively overdamped.
 Bead inertia is therefore neglected.
 If bead inertia vanishes, the total force on each bead must also vanish.
 The direct forces (the spring forces) on each bead must therefore cancel the hydrodynamic forces.
 The equations of motion for beads other than the two end beads (beads 1 and $N$) are then

 while for the first and last beads in the chain one has

 and

 It is generally the case that the bead positions $\bm{R}_{i}$ are not all equal to each other.
-As a result, the spring forces on individual beads are not zero, so the beads must be moving with respect to the solvent to create the countervailing hydrodynamic forces.
+As a result, the spring forces on individual beads are not zero, so in general the beads must be moving with respect to the solvent to create the countervailing hydrodynamic forces.

-The above are vector equations.
+The above are $N$ vector equations.
 They correspond to a total of $3N$ scalar equations describing bead motions.
-The direction cosine for the $x$-component of the force between beads $i$ and $i+1$ is $(x_{i+1} - x_{i}) /|\bm{ R}_{i+1} - \bm{ R}_{i}|$; corresponding forms give the $y$ and $z$ direction cosines for each force vector.
+The direction cosine for the $x$-component of the force between beads $i$ and $i+1$ is $(x_{i+1} - x_{i}) /|\bm{ R}_{i+1} - \bm{ R}_{i}|$.
+Corresponding forms give the $y$ and $z$ direction cosines for each force vector.
 The $N$ vector equations given above therefore correspond to $3N$ scalar equations such as

 $x_{i}$ being the $x$-component of the bead coordinate of bead $i$ and ${\cal F}_{xi}$ being the $x$ component of the thermal force on bead $i$.
 As explained by Rouse in his original paper, the equations for the $x$ coordinates, for the $y$ coordinates, and for the $z$ coordinates are, except for the coordinate label, the same as each other.
 Changing the $x$-component of a particle's position has no effect on the $y$ and $z$ components of the forces on any particle, and correspondingly for displacements of a bead in the $y$ or $z$ directions.
 The equations of motion for the $x$, $y$, and $z$ coordinates are thus completely uncoupled.
 The equations of motion therefore partition into three sets of $N$ coupled equations, one set for each of the three coordinate axes.
 Because each set of equations is the same as the others, except for the label on the coordinates, only one set of $N$ equations needs to be solved.
 The solutions for the other two sets of equations can be obtained by a change of the coordinate label.
-The model is three-dimensional, not one-dimensional; beads move in all three coordinate directions.
+While the equations of motion of the beads do partition into three sets of $N$ equations, one set for each dimension, the model is three-dimensional, not one-dimensional.
+Beads move in all three coordinate directions.